gdharris1000/CV/README.md

 **Page Lizard** (Jan 2018 to Sep 2018)
 *Web Producer*
-- Website design and build
-- User support and training
+-	Designed and built websites to create online versions of print publications
-- Site usage reporting
+-	Provided user support, training and site usage reports
-- User acceptance testing
+-	Conducted user acceptance testing
-- Product development

 **SDNI Cosmo** (Feb 2017 to Apr 2017)
 *Web Designer*
-- Translate Japanese website into English
+-	Translated Japanese website into English
-- Create a new English-language website
+-	Created a new English-language website.
-- Manage communication with English-speaking clients
+-	Managed communication with English-speaking clients
-- Translation of documents from Japanese to English
+-	Translated documents from Japanese to English

 **NHS Health Education East of England** (Feb 2015 to Jun 2015)
 *Web Officer (contractor)*
-- Provide first line business support for queries around the NHS Health Education East of England internet site.
+-	Provided first line business support for queries around the NHS Health Education East of England internet site.
-- Develop and deliver training programmes in the use of website and intranet tools.
+-	Developed and delivered training programmes in the use of website and intranet tools.
-- Maintaining and reporting on the usage of the sites.
-- Develop support logging process.
+-	Maintained and reported site use.
+Developed a support logging process.

 **BP plc** (Jan 2014 to Sep 2014)
 *Business Analyst / Project Administrator*